trailbehind/DeepOSM/README.md

 ## Overview

 I first trained on a set of Mapzen vector tiles, which conveniently map onto Mapquest imagery tiles.
+This was the simplest possible thing I thought to do... this data jammed right into the [Tensorflow](http://tensorflow.org) tutorials.

 The label_chunks_cnn.py script seemed to be able to guess whether a 256px tile at some zooms has an OSM way on it with ~70% accuracy for very small image sets.
 The label_chunks_softmax.py was worse.

-This was the simplest possible thing I thought to do... this data jammed right into the [Tensorflow](http://tensorflow.org) tutorials.
+There is also some chance the output was just random and buggy too.

 ## Install Requirements